ns-mkusper/direct-play-nice/README.md

 ## Purpose

 This tool was created to convert video files to formats that satisfy Direct Play requirements (eg. Chromcast) for all users of your video streaming server.
-It's intended to be paired with [Sonarr](https://wiki.servarr.com/sonarr/custom-scripts), [Radarr](https://wiki.servarr.com/radarr/custom-scripts), etc. as a Custom Script.
+It's intended to be paired with [Sonarr](https://wiki.servarr.com/sonarr/custom-scripts), [Radarr](https://wiki.servarr.com/radarr/custom-scripts), etc as a Custom Script.
+It is intended to be added to a video streaming service as an optimization feature and seamless to the end user (ie. Direct Play selected by default).

 ## Features

 - Converts any video file supported by [FFmpeg](https://www.ffmpeg.org/)
 - Satisfies Direct Play requirements for [Plex](https://www.plex.tv/), [Jellyfin](https://jellyfin.org/), etc.
-- Can be used standalone or as a Custom Script Connection with [Sonarr](https://wiki.servarr.com/sonarr/custom-scripts), [Radarr](https://wiki.servarr.com/radarr/custom-scripts).
+- Can be used standalone or as a Custom Script Connection with [Sonarr](https://wiki.servarr.com/sonarr/custom-scripts), [Radarr](https://wiki.servarr.com/radarr/custom-scripts), etc.
+- Allows for achieving [Direct Play](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream/) with all videos in a way seamless to the end user.

 ### Supported Streaming Devices